Total Pageviews

 For example if you see rides offered in tropical, humid or non-desert landscapes this is a red flag

-D) Visual check on your part; the camels should look settled & calm, eyes should be clear, skin in good condition & no wear spots under the harnesses, saddles or halters
+D) Visual check on your part; the camels should look settled plus calm, eyes should be clear, skin in good condition and no wear spots under the harnesses, saddles or halters

 E) Only one person per camel as the shady tour operators will double up to maximize profit